3 Most Important eCommerce Metrics: AOV, CR, and RPV

 - Generate more revenue at the same cost

-Since you are already paying in some way to acquire traffic to your website — through PPC, SEO, Email, etc — it would be a great idea to convert more of those visitors into customers.
-It brings you more revenue for each dollar spent on acquiring traffic.
+Since companies are already paying in some way to acquire traffic to their website — through PPC, SEO, Email, etc — the next step should be to convert more of those visitors into customers.
+And that’s where conversion rate optimization (CRO) enters.

 Sometimes it may so happen that revenues can drop because of a dip in conversions among high paying customers.
-To avoid such obstacles and tackle them, Average Order Value is what you should be tracking.
+To avoid such scenarios, average order value is what you should be tracking.
 It’s a direct indicator of what’s actually happening on the profits front.

 Comparing AOV against Cost Per Order gives a great idea of the profits you make on each order.
 Consider your Cost Per Order (shipping costs etc.) is $1 and your AOV is $10, giving you a profit of $9 per order.
 By increasing AOV by 10% to $11, you stand to gain an additional profit of $1 per order.